-- Port: Displays the port number.
-If the port is part of an aggregated group, this will show all ports in the group, along with the Grouped indicator
+- Port: This column shows the port number.
+If the port is part of an aggregated group, this column will show all ports in the group, along with the Grouped indicator.

-- Description: Displays a brief description of the port
+- Description: This column provides a brief description of the port.

-- Link: Displays whether the port is enabled, disabled, and if it has an active link connection (up or down)
+- Link: This column shows whether the port is enabled or disabled and if it has an active link connection (up or down).

-- Speed/Duplex: Displays the port's configured speed and duplex
+- Speed/Duplex: This column indicates the port's configured speed and duplex status.

-- PoE: Displays the port's configured Powered over Ethernet priority
+- PoE: This column shows the port's configured Powered over Ethernet priority.

-- PVID: Displays the port's configured PVID used in VLANs
+- PVID: This column shows the port's configured VLAN PVIDs.

-- Untagged VLAN: Displays the port's set untagged VLAN IDs
+- Untagged VLAN: This column displays the port's set untagged VLAN IDs.

-- Tagged VLANs: Displays the port's configured tagged VLAN IDs
+- Tagged VLANs: This column shows the port's configured tagged VLAN IDs.

-- Voice VLAN: Displays the port's configured Voice VLAN ID.
-Since there is only one Voice VLAN ID per switch, this will always display the VLAN ID set in Voice VLAN.
+- Voice VLAN: This column displays the port's configured Voice VLAN ID.
+Since there is only one Voice VLAN ID per switch, this column will always display the VLAN ID set in Voice VLAN.

-- CoS: Displays the port's configured CoS value
+- CoS: This column displays the port's configured CoS value.

-- Trust CoS: Displays whether a port will use incoming CoS values or not
+- Trust CoS: This column shows if a port is set to use incoming CoS values.

-- Mirror: Displays what ports are involved in the mirror, and whether Rx, Tx, or all types of traffic are involved
+- Mirror: This column shows ports involved in a mirror, and whether Rx, Tx, or all types of traffic are involved.

-- Flow Control: Displays whether flow control is enabled or disabled
+- Flow Control: This column shows if flow control is enabled or disabled.

 Selecting one or more ports and clicking Configure will display the following settings:

-- Description: Allows you to add a descriptor for this port
+- Description: This setting lets you add a descriptor for this port.

-- Link: Allows you to enable or disable the connection for this port
+- Link: This setting lets you enable or disable the port's connection.

-- Speed/Duplex: Allows you to define the following speed/duplex communication settings for this port:
+- Speed/Duplex: This setting lets you define the following speed/duplex communication settings for this port: